 A Will or Trust is the main component of every estate plan, even if you don’t have a lot of assets.
 Wills help to ensure that property is passed according to an individual’s wishes (if drafted according to state laws).
 However, a Trust provides so much more.
 Besides avoiding probate (which prevents your heirs from receiving their share of the estate for at least 1 ½ to 2 years and the courts will deduct 8% – 10% of the value of your estate, plus attorney fees), the tax benefits (which are always subject to change), a Trust gives one “privacy” (not being recorded with the County Records like a Will is), you can establish various multiple distributions of your estate (to avoid a potentially immature recipient), and a Trust is far less likely to be open for attack, than a Will.
 Our Overland Park Living Wills Attorney can help you with all of these legal actions.

 There are a limited number of your possessions that can pass on to your heirs without being spelled out in the Will or a Trust.
 This is exactly why it is paramount to designate a beneficiary and contingent beneficiary in your Will or Trust.
 In fact, all retirement accounts and insurance plans should contain a beneficiary and a contingent beneficiary because they too typically pass outside of a Will.

 This document acts as a safety net, in the event you do not transfer some of your assets into your Trust.
 It essentially tells the court that “Oops, I forgot to move this asset into my Trust.
 So, please act as if I did and distribute it according to my directions spelled out in my Trust.”

 A Living Will is becoming more and more important as a protection for you and your family.
-This document says that in effect that, if your life is being sustained solely by artificial means, it is your desire to pull the plug.
-By making this decision before the onset of major medical problems, you want the right to die with dignity and not simply being kept alive by a machine.
+This document says, in effect, that if your life is being sustained solely by artificial means, it is your desire to pull the plug.
+By making this decision before the onset of major medical problems, you want the right to die with dignity and not simply to be kept alive by a machine.